 - Decide when the celebration starts and when it ends.
 For example, let’s say that you’re planning all promotional activities to take place within one month.

-- Spread out the publishing of your content throughout this entire month.
+- Spread out the publishing of your content throughout the entire month (or entire year, if it's a huge anniversary).

 - Pack more content around the culmination event in order to create more buzz.